stabilityprotocol/docs/docs/developers/what_is_different.md

 Stability makes use of the Frontier EVM Pallet.
 Currently, Stability has not implemented the Cancun update.
 Developers must compile Solidity at version 0.8.24 or lower.

-### Gas Cost and Priority Fee Must Be Set To Zero
+### Gas Cost and Priority Fee Must Not Be Explicitly Set

-On Stability, gas costs and priority fees are not applicable in the same way they are on traditional EVM-based blockchains due to the absence of a native token.
-Wallets such as Metamask will handle this automatically.
-However, this means that when constructing transactions, developers must explicitly set the gas cost and priority fee to zero.
+On Stability, gas costs and priority fees are not applicable in the same way they are on traditional EVM-based blockchains due to the absence of a native token. `gasPrice` and `maxPriorityFeePerGas` must not be explicitly set to a non-zero number.
+No definition, or explicit definition to 0, is required.

 Here is an example of how this can be achieved using ethers.js: